betaWeb/frash/README.md

 ----------

-To access the commands available through the console : php console console:listcommand
+To access the commands available through the console : php console.php console:listcommand